Home – Regulations – Canadian Modern Slavery Act

 The Canadian Modern Slavery Act

-The Canadian Modern Slavery Act officially went into effect on January 1, 2024.
+The Canadian Modern Slavery Act officially went into effect on January 1, 2024, and concluded its first year of reporting on May 31st, 2024.
 The Act aims to address two forms of modern slavery in supply chains, forced labour and child labour, by mandating that certain entities that fulfill specified criteria report annually on the measures they take to prevent and reduce the risk of forced labour or child labour used in their business operations and supply chains.

 Who is eligible?